 Traditional Chinese Medicine (TCM) offers a valuable, rich, lengthy, and extensive treatment history.
 Within it are thousands of years of development and research which we benefit from greatly today.
-There are many methods of treatment within TCM including but not limited to: Acupuncture, Herbal Medicine, cupping, and Tui Na (body work), and moxibustion.
+There are many methods of treatment within TCM including but not limited to: Acupuncture, Herbal Medicine, cupping, Tui Na (body work), and moxibustion.

-The Defining virtue of Acupuncture is that points are selected on an individual basis and may even change from visit to visit as symptoms change and improve.
+A virtue of Acupuncture is that points are selected on an individual basis and may even change from visit to visit as symptoms change and improve.

 As opposed to some forms of herbalism and western medicine, Chinese herbs are often used in formulas instead of being used individually in larger doses.
 Formulas allow you to mix herbs to enhance their positive effects and reduce or eliminate any negative side effects they may have.